httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 If the request completes successfully but the entire upload is not yet complete indicated by the `Upload-Incomplete` header, the server MUST acknowledge it by responding with the `201 (Created)` status code, the `Upload-Incomplete` header set to true.

-If the request includes the `Upload-Incomplete: ?0` header field and a valid `Content-Length` header field, the client attempts to upload a fixed-length resource in one request.
+If the request includes the `Upload-Complete: ?1` header field and a valid `Content-Length` header field, the client attempts to upload a fixed-length resource in one request.
 In this case, the upload's final size is the value of the `Content-Length` header field and the server MUST record the upload's final size to ensure its consistency with future Upload Appending Procedures.

 ~~~ example
 :method: POST